bradvo/dumpmon/Readme.md

-# Modified dumpmon by Asif A. Khan
+# Modified dumpmon

-- Connections: modified the handling of connections.
+- Connections: modified how connections are handled
-- Disabled Twitter usage: no tweet is published, there are guides in the code to reactivate it.
+- Disabled Twitter usage: no tweet is published, there are guides in the code to reactivate it
-- Save in output files: instead of tweeting, relevant info is saved into the "saved" folder.
+- Save in output files: instead of tweeting, relevant info is saved into the "saved" folder

 ## Originally created by: